 Communication with school

-We received daily letters and notes from the principal and school teachers during the first week.
-This includes uniform protocol, school timetable, introduction to form teachers and subject teachers (including their contact details), the schedule for the 1st semester.
+We received daily letters and notes from the principal and school teachers during the first week which includes school uniform protocol, school timetable, introduction to form teachers and subject teachers (including their contact details), the schedule for the 1st semester.
 There was also an invitation letter to attend the first parent-teacher meeting (“PTM”) this coming Saturday.
 Their form teacher will hold the PTM in a group.

 The daily notes slowed down by the second week as the children are expected to copy down their teachers’ instructions from the board into their student’s handbook as a form of communication with their parents going forward.